NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 This is the main method you will be using to invoke zome functions on your given zome.
 It has a number of handy overloads making it easier and more powerful to call your zome functions and manage the returned data.

-This method raises the `OnCallZomeFunctionCallBack` event once it has received a response from the Holochain conductor.
+This method raises the [OnZomeFunctionCallBack](#onzomefunctioncallback) event once it has received a response from the Holochain conductor.
 Please see the [Events](#events) section above for more info on how to use this event.

 ###### Overload 1